What Are the Big 5 Publishers and What Are the Keys to Getting a Big 5 Publishing Deal?

 These may be legacy brands, independent presses acquired over the years, or new entities created to fill a niche or need or to reward an outstanding editor.

-(Check for yourself, as the information below can change at any time.)
+(Check for yourself, as the information below can change at any time; the examples provided are nonfiction-focused.)

-Hachette Book Group, owned by Hachette Livre, a French subsidiary of Lagardère, publishes such imprints as Basic Books (which is within the Perseus Books Group).
+Hachette Book Group is owned by Hachette Livre, a French subsidiary of Lagardère.
+Under this umbrella are such imprints as Basic Books, Grand Central Publishing, Running Press, and Workman.
+Here’s the list of Hachette imprints.

-HarperCollins, owned by News Corp, publishes such imprints as Amistad, Ecco, and anything with “Harper” in the name.
+HarperCollins, owned by News Corp, is also divided into several groups and publishes such imprints as Amistad, Dey Street Books, Ecco, and anything with “Harper” in the name.
+There’s a HarperCollins Christian Publishing group as well.
+See the list of HarperCollins imprints here.

-Penguin/Random House, owned by the German company Bertelsmann, publishes such imprints as Alfred A. Knopf, Doubleday, and Vintage within the Knopf Doubleday Publishing Group; Penguin, Putnam, and Viking Press within the Penguin Publishing Group; Ballantine Books, Bantam Books, and Random House within the Random House Publishing Group; and Crown Publishing Group and its imprints.
+Penguin Random House, the largest of the five, is owned by the German company Bertelsmann.
+Penguin Random House publishes such imprints as Alfred A. Knopf, Doubleday, and Vintage (within the Knopf Doubleday Publishing Group); Penguin, Putnam, and Viking Press (within the Penguin Publishing Group); Ballantine Books, Bantam Books, and Random House (within the Random House Publishing Group); and Crown Publishing Group and its imprints.
+The newly created Penguin Random House Christian Publishing Group includes the imprints WaterBrook and Multnomah, among others.
+Here is a list of Penguin Random House imprints.

-Simon & Schuster, sold by Paramount to private equity firm KKR (who also owns library digital borrowing app OverDrive), publishes such imprints as Atria, Scribner, and Simon & Schuster.
+Simon & Schuster was sold in 2023 by Paramount to private equity firm KKR (who also owns library digital borrowing app OverDrive).
+It publishes such imprints as Atria, Scribner, Simon Element, and Simon & Schuster.
+Here is a list of Simon & Schuster’s divisions and imprints.

 Getting published is no easy task!